Richard Franklin (actor): Theatre

-Franklin has had a long association with the British pantomime tradition, having appeared in eighteen different productions.
-His most recent pantomime role was the Emperor of China in Aladdin at the New Victoria Theatre, during First Family Entertainment's 2014–15 season.
-Franklin continues to produce new work, the latest of which is The Luck of the Draw, a drama based on his uncle's private diaries and the experiences of a Tommy in the First World War.
+Franklin had a long association with the British pantomime tradition, having appeared in eighteen different productions.
+His last pantomime role was the Emperor of China in Aladdin at the New Victoria Theatre, during First Family Entertainment's 2014–15 season.
+Franklin continued to produce new work, the last of which is The Luck of the Draw, a drama based on his uncle's private diaries and the experiences of a Tommy in the First World War.

 As a director, Franklin held an associate directorship at Ipswich.
-He directed seasons at Swansea Grand and Chesterfield Civic, and was artistic director of Renaissance Theatre in Stockholm.
-He has directed at Webber Douglas Academy of Dramatic Art, and Mountview Academy of Theatre Arts, as well as a number of London, Edinburgh and Brighton Fringe productions including his own Luck of the Draw, and Shakespeare by Shaggers.
+He directed seasons at Swansea Grand and Chesterfield Civic, and was artistic director of Renaissance Theatre in Ulverston Cumbria.
+He directed at the Webber Douglas Academy of Dramatic Art, and Mountview Academy of Theatre Arts, as well as a number of London, Edinburgh and Brighton Fringe productions.

 Television

 Franklin first came to television prominence in 1969 as Joe Townsend in Crossroads, appearing in thirty-six episodes.
-Over the course of a long television career he has appeared in a number of well-known British programmes including Blake's 7, Dixon of Dock Green, The Saint, Up Your Junction, Going for a Song, The Millicent Martin Show, Little Women, The Pathfinders, Catherine Cookson's The Gambling Man, Heartbeat, and Emmerdale Farm.
+Over the course of a long television career he appeared in a number of well-known British programmes including Blake's 7, Dixon of Dock Green, The Saint, Heartbeat, and Emmerdale Farm.